 - Robust infrastructure to process and store extensive amounts of data.

-- The ability to scale in order to meet rising scraping demands without compromising performance.
+- The ability to scale to meet rising scraping demands without compromising performance.

 Common issues encountered in large-scale scraping include: